 - All entities, the titled owner, the lienholder if one exists, and the person or business where you acquired

 the vehicle, must be allowed thirty (30) days to respond to your request.
 If any or all of the letters are

 returned with an indication of a new address, you must resend the certified letter to the new address.

-- If after thirty (30) days there is no response from the titled owner, the lienholder, or the person or business
+- If after thirty (30) days there is no response from the titled owner or the person or business where you acquired

-where you acquired the vehicle, or if all letter(s) come back as undeliverable, you may proceed with your
+the vehicle, or if letter(s) to these entities come back as undeliverable, you may proceed with your application

 - You will be required to submit a copy of the letter(s) and return receipt(s) to the Department along with your

 Application for a Bonded Certificate of Title.
 The returned letters should remain sealed, so be sure to make

 a copy of the letters you send to submit with you application.

 - If a Vehicle Identification Number (VIN) plate is required, you must complete an